ellisw/loom/README.md

 Execute a task in the background
 --------------------------------
 First, we need to create a `Task` to execute in the Background.
-It is recommended to put your tasks classes in new file or static inner classes.
+It is recommended to put your tasks classes in a new file or static inner classes.
 You should avoid non-static inner classes, as this will leak the outer class (often a `Fragment` or `Activity`) the same way it happens with `AsyncTask`
 ```
 public MyTask extends Task {
     @Override